marianocodes/nanux/README.md

 - [ ] Schematics to implement the library faster
 - [ ] Custom pipes to resolve state in the HTML

+### Rules
+1. Add properties to class with the same declared in the state and adding `$`
+2. If select more than one state, make sure not to repeat propery name otherwise it will overwritten
+3. No optional properties allow in the first level of the state, all properties must be declare and have a default value